Regarding self-help books I admit: I am NOT a big fan.

 With rather more heft to it than expected I handed him the tome.
 Laughing, he accepted the book and opened it to show me “his little friend”, in this case a polished chrome Smith&Wesson Model 29 .44 Magnum revolver proudly saying “It’s the same gun Dirty Harry used.”
 He quickly added that while he thankfully hadn’t needed to fire it in anger, he was more than prepared to if necessary.

 I should mention that at that time I was planning on buying a new “used” mountain bike for which I would be paying cash, so when my coworker cashed his entire check, I had only deposited half and was carrying the other half in my pocket.
-More cash money than I had ever held at one time.
+More cash money than I had ever held.
 As they day went on our routine tax update took much longer than expected and we ended up spending significant additional time at the client’s office.

 That morning the light in my bathroom had burned out, being an apartment dweller it’s understandable that I would not own a step ladder and despite being taller than average I was not able to reach the bulb.
-Placing the 3024 hardbound pages of the RubberBook on the ground added just enough to my height that I was able to pry a stubborn clip off the light fixture with the knife, reach and replace the burned out bulb.
+Placing on the ground the 3024 hardbound pages of the RubberBook added just enough to my height that I was able to pry a stubborn clip off with the knife, reach and replace the burned out bulb.

 And THAT is why the Chemical Rubber Company Handbook of Chemistry and Physics is my choice for the best self-help book ever.”